FortAwesome/wordpress-fontawesome/docs/files/includes/class-fontawesome-release-provider.php.txt

 	 * Returns an array containing version, shim, source URLs and integrity keys for given params.
 	 * They should be loaded in the order they appear in this collection.
 	 *
+	 * Throws InvalidArgumentException if called with use_svg = true, use_shim = true and version < 5.1.0.
+	 * Shims were not introduced for webfonts until 5.1.0.
+	 *
+	 * Throws InvalidArgumentException when called with an array for $style_opt that contains no known style specifiers.
+	 *
+	 * Throws FontAwesome_NoReleasesException when no releases metadata could be loaded.
+	 *
 	 * @param string $version
 	 * @param mixed  $style_opt either the string 'all' or an array containing any of the following:
 	 *         ['solid', 'regular', 'light', 'brands']
 	 * @param array  $flags boolean flags, defaults: array('use_pro' => false, 'use_svg' => false, 'use_shim' => true)
-	 * @throws InvalidArgumentException if called with use_svg = true, use_shim = true and version < 5.1.0.
-	 *         Shims were not introduced for webfonts until 5.1.0.
-Throws when called with an array for $style_opt
-	 *         that contains no known style specifiers.
+	 * @throws InvalidArgumentException | FontAwesome_NoReleasesException
 	 * @return array
 	 */
 	public function get_resource_collection( $version, $style_opt, $flags = array(